 Tales of Cyprus is my personal crusade to investigate my ancestral home Cyprus, as it existed before 1950.
-Through a series of original drawings, interviews, stories, and photo reproductions I am seeking reveal a way of life that was rich with tradition and cultural identity.
-For example, before 1950 Muslims and Christians coexisted in relative harmony, families stuck together, community engagement was strong, children played outdoors, people ate what they produced and nearly everybody was somehow more content and grateful with what little they had.
-It was apparent that Con’s parents and their generation would be the last witnesses of this authentic cultural landscape and lifestyle that was Cyprus.
+Through a series of original drawings, interviews, stories, and photo reproductions I am seeking to reveal a way of life that was rich with tradition and cultural identity.
+For example, before 1950, Muslims and Christians coexisted in relative harmony, families stuck together, community engagement was strong, children played outdoors, people moved more, people ate what they produced and nearly everybody was somehow more content and grateful with what little they had.
+It had become apparent that my’s parents generation would be the last witnesses of this authentic cultural landscape and lifestyle that was Cyprus.

 So Costas, tell me about ‘Tales of Cyprus’?
 What is it about?

 Well let me begin by stating that Tales of Cyprus is my cultural heritage project that seeks to explore my parent’s homeland of Cyprus, but Cyprus, as they knew it.
 In other words, I am only interested in the way Cypriots interacted and coexisted during the first half of the 20th century.
 With Tales of Cyprus I hope to present a contrast between the past traditional society and the present modern society.
 I hope to explore lifestyle, living conditions, working environment, health and diet, education, leisure, recreation, community, family unity and much more.
 So you see, Tales of Cyprus is therefore, a tribute to a bygone era.